IUS-CS/JavaTheHutt/README.md

 # JavaTheHutt
-Website based chemistry analysis
+Windows based "cheater" browser

-This project is based in the creation of a web application that can be used to predict products of reactions, as well as calculating equations that are necessary for these reactions.
+This project is intended to build web browser containing various tools to assist in the completion of online homework and quizzes.
+Some features will include the ability to calculate the molar mass, balance chemical equations, and more.

 ### Implementation to later be written as updated.